hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 Do I have proof?
 No. Do I have data to show this?
 No. All I can say is that the argumentation in the documentary is incomplete, and to take this as a reminder that we need to be significantly critical of documentaries, not just of fake news.

-These documentaries throw away a perfectly good opportunity to educate people in how to argue.
+These documentaries throw away a perfectly good opportunity to educate people on how to argue.
 Do better!